badrsa10/-management-of-maintenance-contracts/README.md

-This module is done to manage maintenance contracts.
+This Odoo module is done to manage maintenance contracts.

 	A maintenance contract is structured this way:
     -	Client